 Dear Trying to be a good friend,

 Although your friend may have good reasons for losing weight, you are right in saying that skipping meals is not the way to do it.
 Even though skipping meals might mean your friend is eating fewer times a day, it doesn't mean that she will lose as much weight as she thinks she will.
-Eating at regular intervals is important because it helps keep the metabolic rate up.
+Eating at regular intervals is key because it helps keep the metabolic rate up.
 If a person goes all day without eating, the body goes into starvation mode.
-This means her/his metabolic rate will slow down, and her/his body will conserve energy and expend fewer calories.
-When s/he does eat, s/he may have problems being able to stop when full.
-When someone ignores the hunger and satiety signals for an extended period of time, it can be difficult to tell when s/he is hungry or full when eating.
+This means their metabolic rate will slow down, and their body will conserve energy and expend fewer calories.
+When they does eat, they may have problems being able to stop when full.
+When someone ignores the hunger and satiety signals for an extended period of time, it can be difficult to tell when they're hungry or full when eating.
 This could cause your friend to overeat and possibly even gain rather than lose weight.